How to Make Bread Flour Blends from Freshly Milled Flour

 Instructions

-3. Optional sifting – Sift the freshly milled flour through a #40 or #50 sieve to remove a portion of bran and improve rise.
+5. Sift if using that method – run freshly milled flour through a #40 or #50 sieve to remove a portion of bran; weigh the flour after sifting to confirm your final amount.

-6. Use now or store – Use the flour the same day for best performance, or refrigerate up to 1 week or freeze up to 3 months.
+8. Use now or store – use the same day for best performance or refrigerate in an airtight container for up to one week or freeze for up to three months; bring to room temperature before mixing.

 Notes